-Since we moved up to Oconto Lake, one of the CJ-3Bs most important chores has become clearing the snow so we can get out to the road and into town in the winter.
+Since we moved up to Oconto Lake from Kingston in 2004, the CJ-3B's most important chore has become clearing the snow so we can get out to the road and into town in the winter.

 Typically there's some brushing, scraping, maybe digging, and maybe even a battery boost before we're ready to plow the driveway.

 Once the Township plow has gone past on the road and created a wall across the end of the driveway, we can start.

 If the snow's dry it's not too difficult, but if it's wet then low-range is helpful and we might need to raise the plow a bit and take a couple of passes.